gradienthealth/pydicom-3/doc/guides/glossary.rst

     has been encoded:

-    * **Encapsulated transfer syntaxes**: so-called because any *Pixel Data* present in the dataset is :func:`encapsulated<pydicom.encaps.encapsulate>`.
+    * **Encapsulated transfer syntaxes**: so-called because any *Pixel Data* present in the dataset is :func:`encapsulated<pydicom3.encaps.encapsulate>`.
 All encapsulated transfer syntaxes have pixel data that's been compressed using the compression technique specified by the transfer syntax.
 For example, a dataset with the *JPEG Baseline (Process 1)* transfer syntax will have pixel